ersgonzalo/WH-R-Banner/README.md

 If you'd like to install the watchface for yourself, you can use the [gallery link here](https://gam.fitbit.com/gallery/clock/54750558-52f6-49c5-9d0d-8f1ffa509a6d)!

 ### Version Changelog
+#### 1.8.0 - 7/9/19
+- Add seconds to the bottom right for timing
+- Add a Battery Percentage display when clicking on battery icon
+- Insanity late night refactoring...

 #### 1.7.1 - 7/6/19
 - Forgot to use colons on an object in battery.js file...